International students flock to Ireland for Celtic Studies Summer School

 Officially launching the Summer School today, Minister Mitchell-O’Connor welcomed the students to Ireland.
 “It is fantastic to see this level of interest in Celtic Studies from countries all around the world and I am delighted to welcome them here.

 “The demand for places, with fifty participants from Ireland, United Kingdom, Europe and North America, is an indication of the Summer School’s international significance and the leadership role of the School of Celtic Studies in global research.”
+(The Minister’s speech in full is available here)

 The School of Celtic Studies is one of three schools that comprise DIAS.
 The broad remit of the Institute, is to provide research facilities for advanced study and specialised branches of knowledge and for the publication of the results of advanced study and research.